 Put chicken thighs in a nonreactive bowl and season with a pinch of salt, a grind or two of black pepper and the olive oil, red wine vinegar and oregano.
 Let marinate while you’re organizing the rest of your ingredients, no more than half an hour.

-Melt butter with olive oil in a Dutch oven or large lid pot then sauté onion over medium heat until it begins to soften.
+Melt butter or heat olive oil in a Dutch oven or large lid pot then sauté onion over medium heat until it begins to soften.
 Add the garlic and cook just until you can smell its characteristic aroma and it turns opaque.
 Add the rice and stir well so the grains are coated with the fat.
 Let it sauté for a minute.
 Add the tomato paste and the broth.
 Stir well to mix.
-Add the remaining condiments.
+Add the remaining condiments (olives, capers and roasted peppers).
 Taste the liquid.
 It should have a piquancy from the capers and olives.
-Add salt now if you think you need it.
+Add salt now if you think you need it (maybe 1/4-1/2 tsp).

 Nestle the chicken thighs into the rice, adding any reserved marinade or juices.
 Bring the liquid to a simmer, cover the pot and cook either on top of the stove over low heat or in a 350 degree oven for about 40 minutes or until rice has absorbed all the liquid and chicken is cooked through.
 Taste for seasoning.